Market Value Assets

 Students identify a compelling social or market problem and mobilize resources to research and solve it.
 Leveraging input and support from multiple stakeholders, students analyze, prototype, implement, reflect, and adapt potential solutions.

-4. Dual-College Credit
+4. College Credit